Indiana’s Medicaid Waiver Programs:

 Indiana’s Waiver Program continues to expand and change due to the commitment and belief of the state and its many advocates that quality home and community-based services are a priority.

 The focus of this article is on Indiana’s two Medicaid waivers for persons with developmental disabilities: the Family Supports Waiver (FSW) and the Community Integration and Habilitation (CIH) Medicaid Waiver.
-These are the two waivers most persons with an autism spectrum disorder might qualify for, as autism spectrum disorders are classified as a developmental disability.
+These are the two waivers most with an autism spectrum disorder might qualify for, as autism spectrum disorders are classified as a developmental disability.

 Indiana’s Family Supports Medicaid Waiver (FSW)